-When looking at trucks and trailers, leases can help you get more for your money.
+Regarding trucks and trailers, leases can help you get more for your money.
 Here are three common types of leases:

 - Terminal Rental Adjustment Clause (TRAC) Lease.
-Under a TRAC lease, you must make a small down payment and then make regular lease payments.
+Under a TRAC lease, you must make a small down payment and regular lease payments.
 When the lease ends, you pay the difference in value and purchase the truck.
 You can also ask the leasing company to sell the truck.
 If the leasing company makes money on the sale, you get the profit from the sale.
 However, if the leasing company loses money on the sale of the truck, you owe the difference between the sale price and the purchase value of the truck in your TRAC lease.

 Then it’s time to consider what your recurring costs will be.